semgrep/ocaml-tree-sitter-core/doc/parsing-stats-precision.md

 What if errors span multiple lines?
 --

-Assuming that each errors spans exactly 10 lines, we can divide the corpus into blocks of 10 lines instead single lines.
+Assuming that each error spans exactly 10 lines, we can divide the corpus into blocks of 10 lines instead of single lines.
 This brings us back to the previous problem, but n now represents blocks of 10 lines.

 Under this new assumption, we get for a corpus of 10,000,000 lines: